Boat People SOS

-Boat People SOS (BPSOS) is a 501(c)3 nonprofit organization devoted to Vietnamese-American civic and political activism.
+Boat People SOS (BPSOS) is a 501(c)(3) nonprofit organization devoted to Vietnamese-American civic and political activism.
 It is headquartered in Falls Church, Virginia.
-BPSOS' mission is to "empower, organize, and equip Vietnamese individuals and communities in their pursuit of liberty and dignity."
+BPSOS' mission is to "empower, organize, and equip Vietnamese individuals and communities in their pursuit of liberty and dignity.”
 BPSOS claims that one in 10 Vietnamese Americans has received assistance from BPSOS while still in Vietnam, on the high seas, in a refugee camp, or after arriving in the United States.
 Through their 17 office locations in the U.S. and two office locations in Southeast Asia, they provide a web of services to support individuals, families, and communities.

 BPSOS has experienced significant growth and positive media, especially with Pamela Constable's article in The Washington Post on 2008 October 21.
+However, BPSOS and its CEO and President, Dr Thang Nguyen, have also been involved in controversies.
+In 2024, BPSOS and Dr Thang Nguyen were ordered to pay US$500,000 for defamation, plus US$20,000 and 2,000, respectively, for malice against Professor Khoa Le.
+Dr Thang Nguyen stated in court that he was penniless.
+In 2019, BPSOS and Dr Thang Nguyen were ordered to pay US$170,000 for defamation against Holly Ngo, a former BPSOS financial contributor.
+They, in turn, won US$5,000 and 500 in cross-litigation against her.

-On 2008 December 6, BPSOS volunteer and former (1996-2002) board member Anh "Joseph" Cao became the first Vietnamese-American to be elected to Congress.
+On 2008 December 6, BPSOS volunteer and former (1996–2002) board member Anh "Joseph" Cao became the first Vietnamese-American to be elected to Congress.

 History

 Origin

 Founded in San Diego and Songkla Camp, Thailand as Boat People S.O.S.
 Committee, in their early days they conducted voluntary rescue-at-sea missions, rescuing over 3,000 boat people.
-Later, in response to pirate attacks against Vietnamese boat people in the waters of Thailand and Malaysia, they collaborated with the Thai Royal Navy to fight pirates and bring refugees to safety.
+Later in response to pirate attacks against Vietnamese boat people in the waters of Thailand and Malaysia, they collaborated with the Thai Royal Navy to fight pirates and bring refugees to safety.

-Early Development
+Early development

 Under the Vietnamese communists, people sought ways to escape but were not welcome anywhere.
 According to the report of United Nations High Commissioner For Refugees, 1/3 of Vietnamese boat people died at sea by killing, storms, illness and food shortage.
 A total of approximately 250,000 men, women, and children of all ages.
 Boats were being pushed back out to the seas, and those few survivors who reached shores were put into detention centers.

-In response to major shifts in US and international policies toward the Vietnamese boat people, they moved our headquarters to Northern Virginia to concentrate on advocacy.
+In response to major shifts in US and international policies toward the Vietnamese boat people, they moved their headquarters to Northern Virginia to concentrate on advocacy.
 Rising to the new challenge of saving the last boat people, BPSOS sent lawyers to asylum countries through its Legal Assistance for Vietnamese Asylum Seekers (LAVAS) project and successfully advocated for policy changes, which resulted in resettlement of 18,000 former boat people after repatriation.